 The flood waters receded late that night and Edge's parents had to go back and spend the night at their house to make sure no one sneaks in to steal what was left.
 Meanwhile, their kids spent the night at our place, while Tito A and his grand daughter spent the night at a friend's house.
 The next day, we helped the Trajanos at K-7th clean their house up.
 It was a total mess!
 Clearly, they too weren't ready for what happened.

+That day was an eye-opener for me.
+I did things I never thought I could do.
 Clearly, not all "heroes" were born to be one.
 Others had to choose that path because of love, friendship and hope.

 Ondoy's wrath brought disaster that was off the scale.
 But it also brought out HOPE.